plume-lib/plume-scripts/README.md

 Check that a class file's version is &leq; the specified version.
 This ensures that the class will run on a particular version of Java.
 Documentation [at top of file](classfile_check_version).

+## LaTeX

+### latex-process-inputs

+Determines all files that are recursively `\input` by a given LaTeX file.
+[Documentation](latex-process-inputs) at top of file.
+The program has two modes:

+ * Inline mode (the default):  Create a single LaTeX file for the document, by inlining `\input` commands and removing comments.
+   The result is appropriate to be sent to a publisher.
+ * List mode: List all the files that are (transitively) `\input`.
+   This can be useful for getting a list of source files in a logical order, for example to be used in a Makefile or Ant buildfile.